HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Indiana Jones Adventure (Disneyland).

-There are a lot of quantifiable reasons that a Disney World fan should visit Disneyland, but one of the biggest must be the Modern Marvel: Indiana Jones Adventure.
-Opened in 1995 – the height of the “Ride the Movies” era that also produced Star Tours, The Twilight Zone Tower of Terror, Fantasmic, and so much more – the ride is a blockbuster, one-of-a-kind E-Ticket that sees guests face off against the lost god Mara, whose promises of timeless youth, earthly riches, or future sight are balanced by an ancient curse set upon any who gaze into his dark and corroded eyes…
+There are a lot of quantifiable reasons that a Disney World loyalist should visit Disneyland, but one of the biggest must be the Modern Marvel: Indiana Jones Adventure.
+Opened in 1995 – the height of the “Ride the Movies” era that also produced Star Tours, The Twilight Zone Tower of Terror, Fantasmic, and so much more – the ride is a blockbuster, one-of-a-kind E-Ticket that sees guests face off against the lost god Mara, whose promises of timeless youth, earthly riches, or future sight are balanced by an ancient curse set upon any who make eye contact with the unforgiving god.

 The birthplace of the EMV ride system – one of our Seven Modern Wonders of the Theme Park World – Indiana Jones Adventure is considered one of the greatest modern dark rides on Earth for good reason.
 Astounding in its detail, story, and scale, it’s an industry-changing landmark attraction.

 Layout wise, the ride takes place across two floors.
 It begins in the Chamber of Destiny, where one of Mara’s three gifts is chosen for riders as its matching door comes to life and unseals.
-Riders ascent to Mara before being diverted to the Gates of Doom.
+Riders ascend to Mara before invariably gazing into the god’s eyes, diverting to the Gates of Doom.
 It all comes to a head in “The Big Room,” where Jeeps dart in and out of caverns, shudder through booby traps, dodge lasers launched from Mara’s decaying face, and eventually cross an iconic suspension bridge over lava below.
 The ride’s inevitable finale – a face-off with a giant, rolling boulder – uses dozens of Imagineering tricks to leave guests screaming and laughing as John Williams’ iconic score crescendoes.

 B. DINOSAUR (Disney’s Animal Kingdom, 1998)